American Professional Football League: 2008

 The APFL expanded ambitiously in 2008 to 10 teams, and split its teams into divisions for the first time.
 The Nebraska Extreme joined Iowa, Kansas, Missouri and Springfield in the Northern Division.
 The Wichita Falls Diablos and former NIFL members Beaumont Drillers and Florida Scorpions joined Conroe and Fort Worth in the Southern Division.
 The expansion was a flop and led to a disastrous season for the league.
-Arena problems and mismanagement plagued many teams throughout the league, resulting in a cancellation of the entire season for Ft.
+Arena problems and mismanagement plagued multiple teams throughout the league, resulting in a cancellation of the entire season for Ft.
 Worth.
 None of the Southern teams played more than half their schedule, and all of the teams in that division had either folded or were on the verge of folding by season's end.
 In the North, Nebraska and Missouri didn't have home arenas, but most of the scheduled games went on as planned.
 Kansas defeated Iowa in the Northern semi-final, and the Southern semi-final wasn't played but Beaumont went on to the APFL championship.
 With few of their original players available, the Drillers still traveled to Topeka for the championship and lost 62–36.
-The Drillers played better than many had expected them to given the circumstances, but it wasn't enough to stop the Koyotes from taking their sixth championship.
+The Drillers played better than some had expected them to given the circumstances, but it wasn't enough to stop the Koyotes from taking their sixth championship.